Why has Council changed the scope of the Surf Coast Aquatic and Health Centre?

 Why doesn’t Council contribute more money?

 Our community expects us to be fiscally responsible.
-Council has provided $5.75 million and is not in a position to contribute the additional funding required for the original scope.
+Council had already provided $5.75 million to the project, and resolved in February 2023 to also underwrite the $3.57m shortfall.
+Council is not in a position to contribute the additional funding required for the original scope (which was above $50m).
 A significant additional contribution from Council would place pressure on Council’s long term financial plan and impact our ability to deliver other projects and services.

 Why doesn’t Council apply for more government funding?